 Zofran, often used to treat extreme morning sickness, can be a great remedy for some women.
 However, Zofran birth defects can be severe and debilitating.
 Zofran birth defects include cleft lips, cleft palates, clubfeet, craniosynostosis, congenital heart issues, and lung problems in newborns.

 When having a child, women often expect to deal with morning sickness.
 About 70 to 80 percent of women experience mild morning sickness during pregnancy.

-But there’s another kind of morning sickness that it is not often publicized.
+But there’s another kind of morning sickness that is not often publicized.
 Hyperemesis gravidarum is an extreme form of morning sickness that causes severe nausea and vomiting.
 If untreated, severe morning sickness can cause dehydration, poor weight gain, and social or psychological problems.
 Women may not gain sufficient weight during pregnancy, which is a threat to the development of the fetus.

 Symptoms of Morning Sickness

 - Nausea that is sometimes accompanied by vomiting

 - Vomiting that does not cause severe dehydration